 The annual Edenbridge Bonfire celebration is held on the nearest Saturday to 5th November (the date of the infamous Gunpowder Plot of 1605) and is by far the biggest event in the Edenbridge calendar.
 The Daily Express calls it “the World Famous Bonfire Party!”

-Everyone then makes their way to the local Recreation Ground where fairground rides, stalls, and our resident DJ keep everyone amused during Kent’s oldest and best traditional fireworks display.
-During the show, our two huge 10m tall effigies (Guy Fawkes and the somewhat more recent 20-year tradition of our ‘Celebrity Guy’) are demolished by a mixture of gunpowder and flames.
+Everyone then makes their way to the local Recreation Ground, Lingfield Rd, where fairground rides, stalls, and resident DJ keep everyone amused during Kent’s oldest and best traditional fireworks display starting from 8.30pm.
+During the show, two huge 10m tall effigies (Guy Fawkes and the somewhat more recent 20-year tradition of a ‘Celebrity Guy’) are demolished by a mixture of gunpowder and flames.